CriticalPathTraining/Bookmarks/README.md

 # Bookmarks
-Slides and demo PBIX files by Ted Pattison of Critical Path Training teaching how to use Power BI Bookmarks
+Slides and demo PBIX files by Ted Pattison of Critical Path Training for teaching how to use Power BI Bookmarks